ctsrc/Pgen/crates/pgen/README.md

 `-w` Specify wordlist to use.

-* `eff-autocomplete` (default): Use *EFF's Short Wordlist #2*
+* `eff-autocomplete` (default): Use *EFF's Short Wordlist #2* (EFF's "short word list" with words that have unique three-character prefixes)

   Features:
     - Each word has a unique three-character prefix.
 This means that software could